Hochschild cohomology of generalised Grassmannians: Preliminaries

 The Hochschild--Kostant--Rosenberg decomposition from \cref{theorem:HKR} is only on the level of vector spaces.
-But by twisting the isomorphism by the square root of the Todd class~$\sqrt{\td X}\in\bigoplus_{i=0}^{\dim X}\HH^i(X,\Omega_X^i)$ it is possible to upgrade it to an isomorphism of Gerstenhaber algebras \cite{MR2950766}. \begin{remark} If~$X$ is Hochschild affine, then the twist by the square root of the Todd class is necessarily trivial, as in each component it is the cup product
+But by twisting the isomorphism by the square root of the Todd class~$\sqrt{\td X}\in\bigoplus_{i=0}^{\dim X}\HH^i(X,\Omega_X^i)$ it is possible to upgrade it to an isomorphism of Gerstenhaber algebras \cite{MR2646112,MR2950766}. \begin{remark} If~$X$ is Hochschild global in the sense of \eqref{equation:hochschild-global}, then the twist by the square root of the Todd class is necessarily trivial, as in each component it is the cup product

 with~$(\sqrt{\td_X})_i$, which for~$i=0$ is the identity.
 In this case the vector space isomorphism is in fact a Gerstenhaber algebra isomorphism, and this paper provides new instances where this is the case. \end{remark}